ganapathyg981/engineering-notes/dsa/graph.md

 - **Hierarchy Representation**: When you want to represent hierarchical structures, like organizational charts or file systems.
 - **Dependency Resolution**: When you need to manage dependencies between tasks, such as in build systems or scheduling algorithms, where certain tasks must be completed before others.

+## Intuition - Exacts
+- #### Dependencies, Find order of completion, can we cover all nodes
+  - Topological Sort with Cycle detection for DAGs
+- #### Shortest Path, Minimum moves/modifications with connected components
+  - BFS for unweighted
+  - Dijkstra for one to all distance with positive weight edges
+  - Bellman-Ford for negative weight edges
+  - Floyd-Warshall for all to all distance
+- #### Connected components, Minimum/maximum of connected components, Number of nodes in connected components, Redundant Nodes/Connections, Minimum Spanning Tree (Kruskal's Algo), Merging intervals??, check connectivity
+  - Disjoint Set
+- #### Number of islands/ anything like that
+  - DFS
+  -

 Graphs can model both simple and complex relationships, making them versatile for various applications in computer science, mathematics, and engineering.

 ## Types of Graphs